Ownership defines what entity can own an Amazon S3, Azure Blob or Google Cloud storage repository at a time.

 How Does Taking Ownership Occur

-After Veeam Backup for AWS, Veeam Backup for Microsoft Azure or Veeam Backup for Google Cloud Platform has finished its initial backup job session, it becomes the rightful owner of both a storage repository and backup files in that repository.
+After Veeam Backup for AWS, Veeam Backup for Microsoft Azure or Veeam Backup for Google Cloud has finished its initial backup job session, it becomes the rightful owner of both a storage repository and backup files in that repository.

 Taking ownership of such a repository along with its backup files by the Veeam Backup & Replication client consists of the following consecutive steps: